Skip to content

 sudo /bin/bash {installation file directory}/run-portable.sh

-Using the automatic installation script can achieve a quick installation and setup within minutes.
+Using the automatic installation script, you can quickly install and run it within minutes.
 The automatic configuration includes:

 • Running MySQL, Redis, DataFlux Func (including Server, Worker, Beat)